Samantha-Source/WeLoveMovies/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+### Do this first:

+* Create and connect a DB:

-*  Clone the frontEnd and follow the instructions to get it running.
+*  Clone the front end and follow the instructions to get it running.
   ```sh
 git clone https://github.com/Samantha-Source/starter-movie-front-end.git
   ```

 ### Installation